-Mitch McConnell Says He May Not Support Trump-Backed Candidates: ‘The Only Thing I Care About Is Electability’
+Mitch McConnell Says He May Not Support Trump-Backed Candidates: 'The Only Thing I Care About Is Electability'

 "My goal is, in every way possible, to have nominees representing the Republican Party who can win in November," McConnell said.

-“Some of them may be people the former president likes.
+"Some of them may be people the former president likes.
 Some of them may not be.
-The only thing I care about is electability.”

-“I’m not predicting the president would support people who couldn’t win.
-But I do think electability — not who supports who — is the critical point,” he added.
+The only thing I care about is electability.""I'm not predicting the president would support people who couldn't win.
+But I do think electability -- not who supports who -- is the critical point," he added.

 McConnell and Trump have butted heads in the past, but the top Republican has mostly ignored the controversies involving the former commander-in-chief, focusing his efforts on appointing judges and passing conservative legislation.